 The best way to go about finding your ideal CBD amount is by going slow.
 Start with as small of an amount as possible and wait to see how it sits with you.
 Bear in mind that some products take longer than others, like edibles and capsules.
 Be sure to factor that into how long you wait.
 If a correct amount of time has passed and you still have not experienced the desired effects and have not had any negative side effects, then you can up the amount you take by a small amount.
 This way, you should be able to safely figure out your ideal CBD level.

-No matter what kind of CBD appeals to you, we here at Panacea Life Sciences have you covered.
+No matter what kind of CBD appeals to you, we here at Nature Blend have you covered.
 We have a large amount of products for just about everyone, that we can ship right to your door.
 So, why not check them out?